MrGeners/KlifbursCabinet/README.txt

     "PictureBook"
         This item type is for showing multiple small to medium sized images that will displayed sequentially in a carousel popup.
-        The only additional needed property is images which will hold a series of image paths in between [] if you need a line break add \n for each line break needed "images": ["sprites/image1.png", "sprites/image2.png", "sprites/etc.png"]
+        The only additional needed property is images which will hold a series of image paths in between [] if you need a line break add </br> for each line break needed "images": ["sprites/image1.png", "sprites/image2.png", "sprites/etc.png"]

 This is all for now, as more functionality is added to the repository, more documentation will be added.